 An even better way of doing it is to use the acetylated version known as N-acetyl-L-Tyrosine (NALT).
 The latter is what Mind Lab Pro includes.

-The amount of this compound included in Mind Lab Pro is once again a little on the low side (with 300 mg of NALT being the typical dose).
-But, considering all the other ingredients that are part of the stack, that is not a concern.
+The amount of this compound included in the stack is once again a little on the low side (with 300 mg of NALT being the typical dose).
+But, considering all the other ingredients in Mind Lab Pro, that is not a concern.
 In fact, it’s likely a good thing.

 L-Theanine (100 mg) (as Suntheanine®)